 It’s important to have some 2D landscape drawings for showing the overall layout and measurements.
 But 3D drawings are also really helpful for understanding how the greenery looks in real life.

-And with a program like Cedreo, you can even create 3D renderings that show how a landscape design looks at sunset with the exterior lighting turned on!
+And with a program like Cedreo, you can even create 3D renderings that show how a building project looks at sunset with the exterior lighting turned on!

-Detail architecture drawings are usually a combination of small cross-section drawings and up-close views of a small part of the building.
-They’re really important for showing how various elements come together in critical parts of the building.
+Detail drawings are usually a combination of small cross-section drawings and up-close views of a small part of the building.
+They’re important for zooming in on critical plan details to show how various elements fit together.

-In some cases, engineering detail drawings show how reinforced concrete beams should be assembled.
-Architecture details show custom design elements or complex junctions like roof eaves and window openings.
+In some cases, plan details show how reinforced concrete beams should be assembled.
+Architecture details can also show custom design elements or complex junctions like roof eaves and window openings.

-As-built drawings (or just “as-builts” for short) are revised drawings that show any differences between the original plans and how the building was constructed.
+As-built drawings (or just “as-builts” for short) are revised drawings that show any differences between the original construction drawings and how the building was actually constructed.

 Location drawings are a general category of drawings that can include a combination of floor plans, elevations, and cross-sections.
 Sometimes called “general arrangement drawings” these architectural plans show the general location of different construction elements.